Arnix39/alfred/workspace/src/README.md

-This directory contains the source files directory of the ROS `catkin` workspace.
+This directory contains the source files of ROS2 workspace for Alfred.